maticzav/swift-graphql/README.md

 The library is centered around three core principles:

 - 🚀 If your project compiles, your queries work.
-- 🦉 Use Swift in favour of GraphQL.
+- 🦉 Use Swift in favour of GraphQL wherever possible.
-- 🌳 Your application model should be independant from your schema.
+- 🌳 Your application model should be independent of your schema.

 Here's a short preview of the SwiftGraphQL code